 The diagnosis of skin cancer is a life altering event.
 Epiphany Dermatology is equipped to provide competent, comprehensive care to achieve the best outcome – a cure.

 Dr. Matthys, our onsite dermatologist in our Riverside, Missouri office, employs a revolutionary procedure called Mohs surgery that helps to ensure the complete removal of the cancer before the patient leaves our office.
 This surgical dermatology procedure increases chances for a complete cure and relieves patient anxiety previously associated with waiting to see if the cancer is totally removed.
-Sunflower Dermatology also removes skin lesions that are not cancer whether its a growing mole, acne cyst, or any unwanted skin growth, you can count on Sunflower Dermatology to exceed your expectations.
+Epiphany Dermatology also removes skin lesions that are not cancer whether its a growing mole, acne cyst, or any unwanted skin growth, you can count on Epiphany Dermatology to exceed your expectations.

 Cosmetic Mole Removal

 Moles are bumps or growths on the skin that have different skin tone than the rest surrounding skin.
 For those who find moles unattractive, uncomfortable, or have deeper concerns about their origins, we have the answer.
 Cosmetic Mole removal is a safe and fast way to remove this unsightly skin condition and reveal the smooth, healthy skin beneath.
 For more information click the link below.